 It’s important to give your child regular exercise, but don’t fall into the trap of exhausting your child to have them sleep better at night.
 More often than not, this will make them overtired and actually make it harder to fall asleep.
 Learn to recognize the special level of hyper that means your toddler is too tired, so you can put them to bed before things turn sour.

-Sleep tips for toddlers: Young toddlers have a sleep schedule supplemented by two naps a day.
+- Sleep tips for toddlers: Young toddlers have a sleep schedule supplemented by napping during the day.
 Toddler sleep problems are compounded by separation anxiety and a fear of missing out, which translates to stalling techniques and stubbornness at bedtime.
 You can cut down on these complaints by giving them control over minor choices like which pajamas to wear or which book to read.
 Try to be patient, firm, yet loving because power struggles are likely to elicit a stronger response from them.

 The morning is important, too.
 Though it’s tempting to let your kids sleep in on the weekends, this can disrupt their sleep schedule and make it harder to wake up during the week.
 Try not to overschedule extracurricular activities if you notice these having a detrimental effect on their sleep time.